Scientific Research Positions and Recruitments

 Current CRESST II Recruitments:

-XRISM Support Scientist at NASA/GSFC (The position will remain available until filled.
-Applications received by September 21, 2021 will receive best consideration.)
+Support Scientist in The Imaging X-ray Polarimetry Explorer (IXPE) Guest Observer Facility position at NASA/GSFC (The position will remain available until filled.
+Applications received by June 15, 2022 will receive best consideration.)